-2.12 The ONS also provides data on the duration that residents are out of work, defined by the amount of time that Job Seekers Allowance (and now Universal Credit) is claimed.
+2.13 The ONS also provides data on the duration that residents are out of work, defined by the amount of time that Universal Credit is claimed.
 The data, shown in Figure 2.2, indicates that the proportion of claimants claiming for over 12 months (50%) is much lower than the national level (60%).
-This is important as it may suggest greater levels of frictional unemployment (i.e. unemployment that is not necessarily caused by an underperforming economy but one that naturally arises due to temporary employment transitions, newer entrants into the labour market who are willing to take longer to find the 'right' job, etc).
+This is important as it may suggest greater levels of frictional unemployment (i.e., unemployment that is not necessarily caused by an underperforming economy but one that naturally arises due to temporary employment transitions, newer entrants into the labour market who are willing to take longer to find the 'right' job, etc).